-Turkey wings is a top 3 favorite entree of mine but when you smothered them in gravy, it sits at the top of the throne.
-My followers shouldn’t be surprised by this because I’ve uploaded 5 YouTube tutorials on how to make baked smothered turkey wings since I started my channel in 2014.
+Turkey wings are one of my top 3 favorite entrees but when you smother them in a savory finger licking gravy, it sits at the top of the throne.
+My followers shouldn’t be surprised by this because I’ve uploaded 5 tutorials on how to make smothered baked turkey wings to my YouTube channel since I created it in 2014.

-As a matter of fact, one of my smothered turkey wings recipes, my Slow cooker turkey wings recipe is still my most viewed and highest rated recipe here on my blog and one of my most viewed videos on my channel phillyboyjaycookingshow.
+As a matter of fact, one of my smothered turkey wings recipes, my Slow Cooker Smothered Turkey Wings Recipe is still my most viewed and highest rated recipe here on my blog and one of my most viewed videos on my channel phillyboyjaycookingshow.

-But as always, I decided to step it up a notch with a few changes and modifications that takes these smothered baked turkey wings to another level.
+But as always, I decided to step it up a notch with a few changes and modifications that takes these smothered baked turkey wings to a whole other level.
 Let me get into how I became such a fan of smothered baked turkey wings and turkey wings in general.

 Sharon’s Smothered Baked Turkey Wings

-So back in 1996, yea I said it, 1996… a big ole sista who was a member of my childhood church, Temple Of Christ, came to stay with my me my mom and sister one night… Why?
-I dont quite remember, our church was small, maybe about 150 members or so we functioned and operated like a big family.
+So back in 1996, yea I said it, 1996… a big ole sista who was a member of my childhood church, Temple Of Christ, came to stay with me my mom and sister one night… Why?
+I dont quite remember, our church was small, maybe about 150 members, so we functioned and operated like a big family.

-What I remember most is how good the turkey wings smelled when they were almost done.
+What I remember most is how good the turkey wings smelled when they were in the oven.
 I was drooling before I even laid eyes on them.
-Another thing that stood out was how they made the gravy.
+Another thing I seem to never forget was how they made the gravy.

 I vividly remember sista Sharon removing the turkey wings and stirring flour into the juice they had been baking in under aluminum foil for hours.

 I didn’t understand what she was doing but that part stood out to me way before I even understood anything about cooking.
-I did know however, that the flour and juice would somehow turn into a gravy.
-But this 2 step (Bake til tender, than add gravy) never left my mind.
+1 thing I did know, however, was that the flour and juice would somehow turn into a gravy.
+But this 2 step (Bake til tender, then add the gravy) never left my mind.

-My mom, made them the way Sharon and Raymond taught us how too ever since then.
-So you can all thank Sharon and Raymond too for helping to start this journey of perfecting smothered baked turkey wings.
+My mom, still to this day makes them the way Sharon and Raymond taught us how too.
+So you can all thank Sharon and Raymond for jump starting this journey I’ve been on to perfecting smothered baked turkey wings.
 Haha!!!

 Mama bear perfected these wings….

 Now… ,my mother was a late bloomer when it came to cooking.
-Pops wasn’t present at the time but she always stayed in close touch with, Nana aka Alice Mae… I know you all are very familiar with that name.
+My pop wasn’t in the picture at the time but she always stayed in close touch with, Nana aka Alice Mae… I know you all are very familiar with that name.
 She comes up a lot because she inspired many of my recipes.

-My mom and nana would talk over the phone all the time around 4-6 while my mom was cooking up a meal for dinner.
-Nana would give her step by step instructions of how to make different dishes.
-She truly taught my moma how to cook and greatly improved her cooking skills.
+Nana was my father’s grandmother, making her my great grandma.
+My mom and nana would always chat over the phone every dday around 4-6 while my mom was cooking up a meal for dinner.
+Nana would give her step by step instructions on how to make different dishes.

 Anyway, these turkey wings bring back a lot of childhood memories from the 90s.
-Mom loved to makes these with white rice… I made them for dinner recently and she came by and had some and took a few home to have for lunch at work the next day.
+Mom loved to make them served over white rice and smothered in gravy… I made them for dinner recently and she came by and had some and took a few home to have for lunch at work the next day.

-One thing my mom dont do anymore is cook because she has 2 children who took after my father’s side and can throw down in the kitchen.
-Enough about those good ole 1990’s… let me answer a few common questions I get about smothered baked turkey wings.
+One thing my mom dont do anymore is cook because she has 2 children who took after their father’s side and can throw down in the kitchen.
+Lol!

 Watch Me Make It